yerez29/Politician-Sentiment-Analysis/README.md

 First of all, we extracted from Dataset # 1 all the articles related to the politicians we would like to analyze, which deal with the events they are involved in which have political influence.
 Each entry representing an article has a field containing indicative tags associated with the article.
 If the article deals with or is related to a particular politician or the events he is involved in, the name will be included in the article's tagline.
 We will build such a tag list for every politician and scan all records in the data files for articles containing tags related to it.
 If an article contains one of the tags, we will save the identifying number for that article.
 In this way, we will keep all the identifying numbers of articles published in a particular month related to the politician of our choice.
 Then, we will extract the user's responses to relevant articles for the politician, using the identifying numbers we have saved, and then scan the comment files in Dataset # 2.
 Each record representing a comment has a field with a unique identifier representing its article.
 By listing the IDs we have saved, we will collect all user responses to articles whose ID was in the ID list.
 In this way, we will gather all of the user comments to articles related to the elected politician.
 In order to create a time-varying popularity index, for each politician, the following metrics for each method (lexicon or ML) were calculated separately:
 1. General Monthly Popularity Index by analyzing the responses collected on a particular politician over a full month period (months are January-May 2017 as well as January-April 2018).
 This is done through a serial pass on the reactions related to the elected politician who was received from the process described earlier.
 For each such response, we will classify the emotion expressed therein according to one of the classification methods we will elaborate on later.
 In the lexicon-based method the classification moves on a scale of values of very positive emotion, slightly positive, neutral, slightly negative or very negative.
-In the ML based classification the emotion moves on a positive, neutral and negative value scale.
+In the ML based classification, the emotion moves on a positive, neutral and negative value scale.
 At the end of the calculations, the distribution of opinions for that month is calculated and displayed as a pie chart.

 2. Monthly Popularity Index of a particular politician by country affiliation.
 Here, too, the classification is done separately for each response for the two approaches mentioned.
 For each relevant response from the response list, the emotion expressed in it will be categorized similar to the general monthly index, but the state from which the response writer comes will be taken into account, based on the position field in the response file record.
 Thus, the distribution of emotions expressed in responses according to affiliation to the United States is calculated and the results are presented in a table describing the distribution of opinions in each country as a percentage.